ersinfotech/raml/README.md

 fork of [mrgamer/express-raml-store](https://github.com/mrgamer/express-raml-store).

-Is a raml system combined raml-console and raml-designer togehter.
+Is a raml system combined raml-console and raml-designer together.

 It can use as a npm module that work as a express router.